Which is the most useful kind of knowledge – general knowledge about how to think well, or specific knowledge within many subject areas?

 The early findings on transfer were often taken to mean that cognitive skill depends mostly on specific knowledge.
 Humans have little ability to apply strategies in different domains.
 Later research has led to a somewhat more optimistic appraisal.

 Transfer is possible, even though it doesn’t come easily.
 Transfer success depends on how the is skill is learned, the variability of cases used in training, and related factors.
-When the right conditions are met, cognitive skills often do transfer.
+When the right conditions are met, these skills often do transfer.

 Weaving cognitive skills and specific knowledge together

 At this point, it seems clearer that general cognitive skills can lead to more flexible, adaptive thinking.
 Yet they cannot stand alone.
 They need to be rather tightly connected to knowledge in several subject areas as they are being learned.
-Rather than trying to choose one over the other, we may realize the biggest gains by weaving cognitive skills together with subject knowledge in instruction.
+Rather than trying to choose one over the other, we may realize the biggest gains by weaving general skills together with subject knowledge in instruction.

 Image Credit: ninahale